 Transition to College Advice from the Comfort Ability Peer Advisory Board

-If you are reading this, then you probably are a person with chronic pain.
+If you are reading this, then you probably are a person with chronic pain or functional symptoms.
 As a group of teens and young adults who have been down this road, we took a look back at our own personal experiences.
 Reflecting back at the end of high school and transition to college, we reflected on some things we wish had known in advance.
 While not all our tips will work for everyone, we hope you find some of these tips will help to make your own journey a little easier.

 Considerations in Applying to Colleges:

 The most important thing in the recovery process is to continue moving towards your goals.
 On the college front, that usually requires a thoughtful and flexible approach.
 Just as there is no single coping skill that works for every person with pain or functional symptoms, there is no single best way to plan for the transition to college.
 Below are some general tips that are important to keep in mind:

 - A good college is one that is a good fit for you.
 Talk to your family, trusted teachers, and supportive members on your medical team to figure out what factors will be most important to consider in determining your best overall fit.

 - It’s normal to feel a little worried about managing your first year at college, but don’t let that fear stand in your way.
 Instead, you may want to consider some strategies that will help to ease you into college life:

 - Consider taking a lighter class load or attending as a part-time student for the first year.
 This can reduce anxiety and help protect time for exercise, relaxation, and important rehabilitation therapies so you will stay well-balanced.